DAY ONE - Wednesday, August 10, 2022

 Kentucky Air Quality Update

-Michael Kennedy, PE, Director, Kentucky Division for Air Quality
+Michael Kennedy, Director, Kentucky Division for Air Quality

 Lunch with Sponsors